Biden vs. Trump: General election battle is now set

 Biden acknowledged during a virtual fundraiser Wednesday that his team has discussed a faster timeline for announcing his running mate, which traditionally comes on the eve of the national convention.
 But, he added, “It’s going to take a while to get through the usual vetting.”

-Meanwhile, both candidates are staring down the coronavirus pandemic, which has turned 2020 campaign logistics on their head.
+Meanwhile, both candidates are staring down a coronavirus pandemic that has turned 2020 campaign logistics on their head.
 With peak infection rates still several weeks away for many parts of the country, the outbreak and related economic devastation will play a major role in shaping voter attitudes and campaign logistics.

 For now, Biden and Trump are effectively stuck at home like much of America.